rajilateef/lawTest/README.md

 7. and run php artisan key:generate to generate the key value to the database and run PHP ARTISAN SERVE and open your browser and check it through your set port mine is localhost:8000 and you be brought to the dashboard with client management at the sidebar
 8. you click on the + circle inside the listed client and you see edit icon and delete icon there and you can update customer details there also at the left upper corner you will see a button to add client and you will be prompted on successful registering of clients
-9. cheers we have our simple CRM by Raji Ajibola Lateef set up already
+9. cheers we have our simple CRM by Raji Ajibola Lateef set up already you can search through the search bar for client through client surname